beaumontlab/antonie/README.md

 ANTONIE
 =======
-Antonie is an integrated, robust, reliable and fast processor of DNA reads, mostly from Next Generation Sequencing platforms.
+Antonie is an integrated, robust, reliable and fast processor of DNA reads, mostly from Next Generation Sequencing platforms (typically Illumina, but we strive to be multiplatform).
 It is currently focussed on prokaryotic and other small genomes.

-Antonie is open source software, and we welcome contributions!
+Antonie is free open source software, and we welcome contributions!

 Initial focus is on automatically & quickly producing the most useful results on prokaryotic sized genomes.
 A second goal is to make the program